littleosbook/littleosbook/user_mode.md

 # User Mode

-User mode is now almost within our reach.
-There are just a few more steps required.
+User mode is now almost within our reach, there are just a few more steps required to get there.
 They don't seem too much work on paper, but they can take quite a few hours to get right in code and design.

 ## Segments for User Mode

 To enable user mode we need to add two more segments to the GDT.
-They are very similar to the kernel segments we added when we [set up the GDT](#the-global-descriptor-table-gdt) in the [chapter about segmentation](#segmentation).
+They are very similar to the kernel segments we added when we [set up the GDT](#the-global-descriptor-table-gdt) in the [chapter about segmentation](#segmentation):

   Index   Offset   Name                 Address range             Type   DPL
 -------  -------   -------------------  ------------------------- -----  ----